dcunited001/MetalSpectrograph/README.md

 TODO: rewrite nodes to run in chunks? avoids triangle draw max

+TODO: find cause of triangle draw max problem

+TODO: rewrite and, for all vertex/compute shaders, destructure all vertex input.  pass vertices as float4 only, and simply maintain indexing between the various texture/color/tensor data.

 TODO: explore much more functional rewrite with composition and collections